mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 position it is a portent of things to come and Zhof hopes one day to become an instructor to the family of a noble, perhaps by way of serving as a member of the Close Guard surrounding a senior officer.
-The ship’s Mentor-of-Aspirations team has noted this ambition and pronounced it both worthy and attainable.
+The ship's Mentor-of-Aspirations team has noted this ambition and pronounced it both worthy and attainable.

 PRIMARY WEAPON
-The primary weapon of most Consular Marines is the Personal Energy Weapon Riebchi, generally referred to as the ‘Consular carbine’ by non-Zhodani observers.
+The primary weapon of most Consular Marines is the Personal Energy Weapon Riebchi, generally referred to as the 'Consular carbine' by non-Zhodani observers.
 A standard direct-feed laser device, the Riebchi varies mainly in its inclusion of a rechargeable battery pack under the collimator tube.
 This permits 6–7 shots from the weapon if its backpack power supply is disconnected.
-The battery pack can be disconnected and used as an emergency power source for a damaged combat armor suit’s life support or other light equipment.
+The battery pack can be disconnected and used as an emergency power source for a damaged combat armor suit's life support or other light equipment.

 SECONDARY

 WEAPON
-Zhof Ievrepl is equipped for close combat with a Standardised Medium Blade Weapon Vranz, typically known as the ‘Vranz pattern boarding sword’ outside the Consulate.
+Zhof Ievrepl is equipped for close combat with a Standardised Medium Blade Weapon Vranz, typically known as the 'Vranz pattern boarding sword' outside the Consulate.
 The Vranz is a straight-bladed cut-and-thrust weapon which, despite its appearance, is primarily used for thrusting actions, which give a better chance